Nafhesa Ali, Ph.D.

 Title of Speech: Medical Art Projects: Using Art to Cultivate 'Medical Humanities Care' in Chinese Health Education

 Syed Nitas Iftekhar, Ph.D.

-Education and Sustainability Specialist for UNESCO, Co-Founder of Kidtopia Children's Museum
+Education Director & Co-Founder of Kidtopia Children's Museum

 Dr. Syed Nitas Iftehkar has worked in the field of education for several years taking up many roles such as those of a professor, environmental campaigner, academic, policy analyst, and researcher.
 He was awarded a Ph.D. for his work on environmental pedagogies from Beijing Normal University, China.
 His published works focus on issues related to critical pedagogies, environment sustainability, and global citizenship education.
 Currently, he is the Education Director and Co-Founder of Kidtopia Children's Museum (KCM) in Beijing.
 KCM focuses on providing families with the best possible early childhood education and lifestyle services in China.